sandeep0291/frontend-introspection/JAVASCRIPT.md

     In this example, the x variable is declared and initialized in the outer function, but when we try to log its value before it has been initialized, we get undefined.
 However, when we call the inner function, which also has access to the x variable, it logs the correct value of "Hello, world!".
 This is because the variable declaration is hoisted to the top of its scope, but the assignment is not.

+    ***In JavaScript hoisting, function declarations are hoisted before variable declarations.
+This means that functions can be called before they are declared in the code, whereas variables need to be declared before they can be used.***

+    ```javascript
+    var x = 1;
+    function foo() {
+        console.log(x);
+        var x = 2;
+        console.log(x);
+    }
+    foo();
+    // output
+    // undefinde and 2
+    ```
+    At first glance, it might seem like the output should be 1 and 2, since x is declared and assigned the value 1 before the foo function is called.
+However, due to hoisting, the var x = 2 statement is actually moved to the top of the foo function, above the console.log(x) statement.

 3.  ### What is the difference between `let`, `const`, and `var` in JavaScript

     `let`, `var`, and `const` are all used to declare variables in JavaScript, but they have different scoping rules and behaviors.